Milwaukee: Sports

 The city is represented in two of the four major professional sports leagues in the United States and Canada–the Milwaukee Brewers of Major League Baseball and the Milwaukee Bucks of the National Basketball Association.
 Milwaukee does not have a National Football League team or a National Hockey League team.
 For a short time, Milwaukee was home to the NFL's Badgers, from 1922 to 1926.
 Today, the city is generally considered a second home market for the NFL's Green Bay Packers.
 The team split its home schedule between Green Bay and Milwaukee from 1933 to 1994, although most home games during that time were played in Green Bay.
 Of the games played in Milwaukee, the majority were played at County Stadium.
 However, by 1991, the Packers claimed that revenue from the Milwaukee games were 60% of the revenue generated from the Green Bay games, and Milwaukee officials did not act upon the Packers' request that County Stadium be replaced with an updated stadium.
 The Packers' longtime flagship station is Milwaukee-based WTMJ AM 620.

 Milwaukee also has a strong history of nonprofessional sports dating back to the 19th century.
 Abraham Lincoln watched cricket in Milwaukee in 1849 when he attended a game between Chicago and Milwaukee.
 In 1854, the Milwaukee Cricket Club had 150 members.

 Milwaukee was the host city of the International Cycling Classic, which included the men's and women's Superweek Pro Tour races, featuring cyclists and teams from across the United States and more than 20 other countries.

+The Milwaukee Mile in western Milwaukee currently hosts races in the IndyCar Series and formerly the NASCAR Nationwide, Craftsman Truck, and ARCA Series, it is the oldest consecutively active racetrack in America.